ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

     row-based noise).
 If :math:`p>F`, raise a warning to the user before noising starts.

 #.
-When noising each shard, compute the fraction :math:`f` of rows elibible
+When noising each shard, compute the fraction :math:`f` of rows eligible
     for noise in the shard, and apply the noise to each eligible row in the shard with probability :math:`\min\{p/f, 1\}`.
 Do **not** raise a warning to the user for every shard with :math:`p>f`.

-This strategy has a known limitation: It systematically adds less noise to the dataset than requested when :math:`p` suffieicntly large.
+This strategy has a known limitation: It systematically adds less noise to the dataset than requested when :math:`p` sufficiently large.
 This is obvious when :math:`p>F`, but it can happen even when :math:`p\le F`.
 Here's why:

 Due to random fluctuation between the shards, sometimes we will have